-Reward Type Description Frequency Reward Amount Wellness Visit rinount Adult Wellness Visit Reward for Adult Members who receive an annual preventive care visit with their Primary Care Provider.
+Reward Type Description Frequency Reward Wellness Visit Amount Adult Wellness Visit Reward for Adult Members who receive an annual preventive care visit with their Primary Care Provider.
 Once annually \$30 Child/Adolescent Wellness Visit Reward for child Members (24 months-21 years) who receive an annual preventive care visit with their Primary Care Provider.
 Once annually \$30 Infant Wellness Visit Reward for child Members (under 15 months) who receive an annual preventive care visit with their Primary Care Provider.
 Once annually \$30 Behavioral Health Telehealth Visit Reward for members who received a mental health screening and follow-up with a telehealth visit for diagnosis and treatment.
-Once annually \$10 Wellness Screening Diabetes HbA1c Reward for any members with Diabetes in completing at least 1 Hemoglobin A1C test.
+Once annually \$10 Wellness Screening · Diabetes HbA1c Reward for any members with Diabetes in completing at least 1 Hemoglobin A1C test.
 Once annually \$30 Diabetic Retinopathy Reward for completing Retinopathy Screening (Dilated Eye Exam) each year.
 Once annually \$30 Comprehensive Medication Review Reward for members who complete an annual Comprehensive Medication Review with their Pharmacist or Medical Provider.
 Once annually \$10 1 st Trimester Notification of Pregnancy- Reward for all newly pregnant Members who complete the NOP within the first trimester (12 weeks) Once per pregnancy \$100 2 nd Trimester Notification of Pregnancy Reward for all newly pregnant Members who complete the NOP within the second trimester (13-24 weeks) of pregnancy.
 Once per pregnancy \$50 Lead Screening 1YO Lead Screening incentive for members up to age 1 who obtain a lead screening from their pediatrician.
 1 per lifetime \$25 Lead Screening 2YO Lead Screening incentive for members up to age 2 who obtain a lead screening from their pediatrician.
 1 per lifetime \$20 USPFTF Screenings Reward for members who complete at least 3 USPFTF A or B screenings with their PCP at least annually.
 Once annually \$10

 Healthy Behaviors Diabetes Self- Management Reward for members with Diabetes in completing a Diabetes Self-Management Program.
 Available for 1 program annually.
-Once annually \$10 Tobacco Cessation Reward for completing 6 Health Coaching sessions for tobacco, vaping, and ecigarette cessation for Members 12 and up.
+Once annually \$10 Tobacco Cessation Reward for completing 6 Health Coaching sessions for tobacco, vaping, and e- cigarette cessation for Members 12 and up.
 Once annually \$10 Flu Vaccine Reward for receiving annual Flu vaccine any time between September and April at participating pharmacies.
-Once annually \$20 Care Management Continuum Post CM Discharge incentive for members who engage in Care Management follow-up within 60 days of discharge from the CM program.
-Once annually \$10 Human Papilloma Vaccine Reward for receiving the series of the HPV vaccine for male and female adolescents ages 11 and 12 years old.
+Once annually \$20 Human Papilloma Vaccine Reward for receiving the series of the HPV vaccine for male and female adolescents ages 11 and 12 years old.
 1 per lifetime \$30